A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: A General Framework for Design-Based Estimation

 \subsection{LOO-MI Estimator: An Unbiased H\'ajek Estimator}

-Consider estimating $d_i$ using leave-one-pair-out mean imputation with the observed outcomes.
-The resulting estimator is an unbiased baseline estimator of the ATE:

-(see Appendix~\ref{chpt:appn_pcrt2} for details).
-We will call this estimator the leave-one-out mean imputation (LOO-MI) estimator, and denote it $\loomi$ (representing imputing $d_i$ with \textit{leave-one-out mean} imputation and no covariates, $\emptyset$).

-While conceptualized as an estimation strategy to improve precision of the Horvitz-Thompson estimator, the LOO-MI estimator can also be thought of as an unbiased version of the H\'ajek estimator.
-Namely, $\loomi$ can be represented as the difference between the ratio of adjusted Horvitz-Thompson estimators.
-First, replace the typical Horvitz-Thompson estimators of the treatment and control total potential outcomes with adjusted Horvitz-Thompson estimators of the form:
+While most clearly related to the Horvitz-Thompson estimator, the LOO-MI estimator can also be thought of as an unbiased version of the H\'ajek estimator and is more similar to this estimator than may initially appear.
+As shown in Section~\ref{sec:hajek} and Equations~\ref{eq:hty}-\ref{eq:hthj}, the H\'ajek estimator is the difference between the ratio of Horvitz-Thompson estimators.
+The LOO-MI estimator can be represented as the difference between the ratio of \textit{adjusted} Horvitz-Thompson estimators.

+First, replace the typical Horvitz-Thompson estimator of the treatment total potential outcomes (Eq.~\ref{eq:hty}) with an adjusted Horvitz-Thompson estimator of the form: